volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 ## Named export

-After configuring the application to use modules and adding some functions to the module files, there is a need to have a reliable way of accessing them.
+After adding first modules containing some functions to an application, there is a need to have a reliable way of accessing them.

 First of all, the functions we should have access to should be exported from the file.